 Are you not as loving as you once were?
 Apologize for that.
 Have you stopped serving your spouse well?
 Apologize.
 Do you realize what a terrible listener you have become?
 Own it and apologize.
 We too often think of an apology as admitting that we are flawed and it terrifies us to do so.
 The truth is that you are flawed.
 And so is your spouse.
 And so are Tami and I. It is all normal and okay!
 A good apology is very freeing as we allow our vulnerability to take the lead.
 And by the way, true vulnerability in a marriage leads to greater intimacy in a marriage.

 Take the progress you have made in just one week and continue it.
 Start over and commit to another seven days.
 The second week will be easier than the first as you find your groove and all of this starts to become your new normal.
 Without a doubt, at some point, your spouse will ask about the positive changes in you.
 Take that as solid confirmation that you are doing the right thing and making a positive difference in your marriage that you will both benefit from.
 If your spouse wants to know your secret, invite them to join you on a seven-day quest to make your marriage better than it has ever been!

 Lastly, we love the quote: “A rising tide raises all ships” because this applies to marriage as well.
 Not only are you making a difference in your home, but you just might be influencing others as well.
 We would truly LOVE to hear about your experience with this.
 Email us or use our CONTACT FORM here.

-As a bonus for making it this far (high fives!), we put together a Seven Days to a Better Marriage Worksheet to help you out.
+As a bonus for making it this far (high fives everyone!), we have put together a Seven Days to a Better Marriage Worksheet to help you out.
 If you don't mind giving us your email address, we will send this worksheet to you for free!
 Go to: https://tandemmarriage.com/ask and ask for the BETTER MARRIAGE WORKSHEET.

 If you have any comments or questions about this post, we would love to hear from you using our contact page here.